Uirithm/algorithm/README.md

 ### 1. < algorithm name >.cpp
 ### 2. if-endif precompiler

-  - please add if/endif clause at the top & bottom of the file like below;
+  - please add the "#if, #endif" clause at the top & bottom of the file as follows:

   ```
   <stack.cpp>